I also have a 40 minute streaming video on lamination techniques

 I cannot say this often enough.

-Your pieces have to stay at the same humidity level
+Every part of your work has to stay at the same humidity level

 Letting your pieces get out of sync with each other will result in cracking.

 I put down a piece of plastic, lie a damp towel on it and cover with another piece of plastic.
 Low tech … inexpensive … and it works to keep the humidity even on anything stored there.
 Whenever you are not actively working on your clay it should be resting there.
+It should become second nature to put the work there whenever you pause.

 #1 - Joining by hand

 The sheets above are resting after being rolled out to size.
 The colored sheet is made from pieces of canes and the other is a simple slab of matching white clay.
+They are resting because clay that has been rolled out tends to shrink back a bit after you are done.
+You will avoid cracks if you let them shrink back before using them.

-Let them rest on a damp towel under plastic for at least an hour or two.
-It is that simple.
-This gives them both time to shrink back a bit at their own pace and to reach a matching humidity level.
+This gives them both time to shrink back a bit at their own pace and to match humidity level.
 You will have to learn to judge how long to leave them by touch and experience.

 If one sheet is much dryer or wetter then wait until they are both the same.
 They do not have to be the same thickness, but wait until they match in humidity.